DFE-Digital/github-actions/backup-postgres/README.md

 - `cluster`: AKS cluster to use, test or production (Required)
 - `azure-credentials`: A JSON string containing service principle credentials (Required)
 - `backup-file`: Name of the backup file.
 The file will be compressed and the .gz extension added to this name.
 (Required)
+- `ptr-db-server-name` : For use if backing up a point in time restored server (Optional)

 ## Example